martinf08/snake-rust/README.md

 ## Mode configuration
 - default : The default mode, the board is empty
-- portal :Portals blue and yellow appear to wrap the snake when he touch the gate
+- portal : Portals blue and yellow appear to wrap the snake when he touch the gate